devgupta2619/tanx_project/README.md

 ## Output

-The Output for the main function are stored in seprate CSV files(customer_revenue.csv,monthly_revenue.csv,product_revenue.csv,top_10_customers.csv) and a demo video of project has been uploaded along side project for your reference
+The Output for the main function are stored in seprate CSV files(customer_revenue.csv,monthly_revenue.csv,product_revenue.csv,top_10_customers.csv) and a demo video of project has been uploaded along side project for reference.